Vladivostok Air Flight 352: Initial aftermath

 Both flight recorders were recovered from the crash site on 4 July and were taken to Moscow for decryption.

 Officials from the Tupolev Design Bureau emphasized that the automatic control system could not cause the aircraft to exceed the critical angle of attack and g-forces.
 They added that the on board computer would've prevented the pilots from making mistakes.

 The findings on the crash site indicated that the aircraft had stalled.
-Investigators stated that the aircraft had fell flat on its belly while rotating on an axis.
+Investigators stated that the aircraft had fallen flat on its belly while rotating on an axis.
 The wreckage was concentrated and the spread of the debris was small.
 Irkutsk police stated that the debris field was no more than twice of the aircraft's length.

 Preliminary findings

 On 6 July, preliminary findings from the aircraft's flight recorders indicated that pilot error was the most likely cause of the crash.
 Recordings of the flight didn't indicate that any emergency, including an explosion and engine failure, had occurred during the flight's approach to Irkutsk.

 On 10 July, during a press conference, Ilya Klebanov stated that the crash was caused by "human factor".
 The state probe commission stated that there were no doubts among investigators on the cause of the crash.
 The aircraft stalled, went into a spin and plunged to the ground as its nose had exceeded the critical angle of attack.
 According to the commission, the yoke had been excessively pulled by the crew.
 The aircraft warning system had warned the crew on the dangerous situation for at least twice, but the crew ignored it.
 Klebanov also stated that the crew's emotional state had changed during the approach.
 Vladivostok Air disputed Klebanov's statement, claiming that the crash could not have been caused by the crew as they were regarded as experienced pilots.

 On 21 August, two executives from Vladivostok Air who were responsible on the crew training and flight safety left their posts following an inspection by the investigation commission.
 The commission discovered that the crew had overworked.
 They barely had any vacation on the previous 2–3 years.
 Many of the airline's crews had barely enough rest before long-distance flights and it was not uncommon for pilots to spend hours on the flight excessively.
 The commission stated that all of these factors had contributed to the psychological and physical condition of the crew, which led to fatigue during flight.

 The commission further stated that Vladivostok Air had violated the existing labor legislations in Russia and was asked to review several aspects of the operation, including the procedure for changing crew, crew's condition, mode and duration of rests.